‘The nation depends on it’: Vaccination drive replaces giveaways with arm-twisting

 “The delta variant, the most infectious and dangerous strain of COVID-19, took hold in Springfield, Missouri, before spreading like wildfire around our state and now is on our doorstep,” St. Louis Mayor Tishaura Jones said.
 “The reality of this virus has changed from a year ago.”

-County Executive Sam Page said the percentage of tests coming back positive was 2.9% on June 1 in St. Louis County but had risen to 9.9% as of Saturday.
+County Executive Sam Page said the percentage of tests coming back positive had risen to 9.9% in St. Louis County as of Saturday from 2.9% on June 1.

 “The delta variant has thrown us a curveball.
-It’s highly transmissible and it’s now jeopardizing our progress,” he said.
+It’s highly transmissible, and it’s now jeopardizing our progress,” he said.

 Missouri Attorney General Eric Schmitt, a Republican running to fill an open U.S. Senate seat next year, said he plans to sue over the mandate.